unofficialdxnny/Elevate-Music-App/README.md

 ## Update
 Released v1.0.0
-  Next Update Will Conain A Designated Installer To Install All Files
+  Next Update Will Conain A Designated Installer To Install All Files Release v2 will be out by saturday :) sorry for the wait
 ## Installation for CONTRIBUTERS
   You need to have the following <br>
   <a href="https://nodejs.org/en/">nodejs</a> Only for beta release